 COVID-19 COMMUNITY DATA UPDATE

-Every day, the Los Angeles County Department of Public Health releases updated data tracking the spread of COVID-19 cases throughout the region.
+The Los Angeles County Department of Public Health regularly releases updated data tracking the spread of COVID-19 cases throughout the region.
 The numbers highlight the painful reality of how this disease is spreading in Los Angeles, demonstrating demographic disparities in who is getting sick with COVID, and showing that the disease is hitting the lower-income and working-class communities hardest.
 Updated community data can be found below.

 See the data dashboard at http://dashboard.publichealth.lacounty.gov/covid19_surveillance_dashboard/.